Documentation for Administrators

 b.
 Enter the Sub Class in the text box.

 c.
-Select the Exclude check box to prevent the selected deduction from being included in the payroll run.
+Select Exclude from the pull-down to prevent the selected deduction from being included in the payroll run.
+Select Include to allow the deduction to be processed during payroll.

 d.
 Click the white X to close the pop-up window.